pauliacomi/pyGAPS/docs/manual/isotherm.rst

 Ensuring isotherm uniqueness
 ----------------------------

-After its construction, each PointIsotherm generates an id.
+Each PointIsotherm can generate an id.
 This id is supposed to be a fingerprint of the isotherm and should be unique to each object.
-The id string is actually an md5 hash of the isotherm parameters and data.
+The id string is an md5 hash of the isotherm parameters (but not data!).
 The id can then be used, both internally for database storage or for identification purposes.

 The id is generated automatically every time the isotherm.iso_id is called.
 The hashlib.md5 function is used to obtain a hash of the json string.
-It can be read using the following code but should never be directly modified.
+It can be read as:

 ::